genmun/genmun/content/FAQ.md

 ### What is the theme of GMUN 2023?

-This year’s GENMUN theme is **Principled STEM Advancements**.
+This year’s GMUN theme is **Principled STEM Advancements**.
 As such, delegates can expect to take part in discussions centered around this central theme and its various branches, from various perspectives as assigned by council.

 ---